DimitrisSyrros/MovieMaster/README.md

 The project was developed with create-react-app and had the Movie DB (MDB) JSON API for a data source.
 The global application state is created using React’s built-in features: React Hooks and the Context API.
 Styling was done with SCSS(CSS Grid, Flexbox).
+The react-router-dom v6 is also used for navigating purposes.

 In order for this project to run you need .env file with the api key as a value for this variable REACT_APP_MOVIEDB_API_KEY